 Dr. Jan Groen was hired as CEO starting April 26, 2010.
 He is remunerated on the basis of his executive management position.
-The CEO has a variable bonus linked to the performance of the Company, which can amount to a maximum of 30% of his annual compensation, and a fixed annual bonus of maximum EUR 22,000, linked to its capacity to manage human resource costs.
-Excluding the value of warrants, the remuneration and benefits provided to the CEO in 2011 were comprised as follows:
+The CEO has a variable bonus linked to the performance of the Company, which can amount to a maximum of 30% of his annual compensation, and a fixed annual bonus of maximum EUR 22,000, linked to its capacity to manage human resources costs.
+Excluding the value of warrants, the remuneration and benefits provided to the CEO in 2012 were comprised as follows :

-EUR
+Euro (EUR)

-Fixed gross remuneration (1) : 410,000
+Fixed gross remuneration 1 : 377,000

-Bonuses paid and awarded (2) (gross): 82,000
+Bonuses paid and awarded 2 (gross) 85,000

-Pension benefits: 12,000
+Pension benefits: 13,000

-Other benefits (3) : 20,000
+Other benefits 3 : 30,000

-Total 524.000
+Total 505,000

-- 1) Total cost to the Company, including employer social security contributions and vacation pay accrual. - 2) Excludes value of 45,000 warrants the Board of Directors has agreed to issue to the CEO as a bonus for 2011 performance (see below).
-Excludes value of 130,000 warrants already created, issued, and accepted in 2010 and the IFRS cost of the 30,000 warrants already created, issued, and accepted in 2011. - 3) Includes company-paid housing, company car, meal vouchers, and other similar benefits.
-Excludes reimbursement of normal professional expenses such as telephone and company travel expenses.
+1: Total cost to the Company, including employer social security contributions and vacation pay accrual.

+2: Excludes value of 45,000 warrants the Board of Directors has agreed to issue to the CEO as a bonus for 2012 performance (see below).
+Excludes value of 130,000 warrants already created, issued, and accepted in 2010, 30,000 warrants already created, issued, and accepted in 2011, and the IFRS cost of the 45,000 warrants already created, issued, and accepted in 2012.

+3: Includes Company-paid housing, Company car, meal vouchers, and other similar benefits.
+Excludes reimbursement of normal professional expenses such as telephone and Company travel expenses.

-The total service fees paid to the CEO in 2011, 2010 and 2009 were EUR 524,000; EUR 317,000 and EUR 366,000, respectively (gross amount, excluding VAT and stock based compensation).
+The total service fees paid to the CEO in 2012, 2011 and 2010 were EUR 505,000, EUR 524,000 and EUR 317,000, respectively (gross amount, excluding VAT and stock based compensation).
 It is to be noted that the present CEO was hired in and as from April 2010.
 Previously, the CEO was Herman Spolders BVBA, represented by its permanent representative Mr. Herman Spolders.